-On receipt of notification that an individual is refusing food and/or fluid the caseworker must:
+94. On receipt of notification that an individual is refusing food and/or fluid the caseworker must:

-- immediately flag the case to business area or command AD for discussion - update CID notes to indicate that the individual is refusing food and/or fluids: - CID notes must continue to be updated with relevant details whilst the individual continues to refuse food and/or fluids or if they resume eating and/or drinking - undertake a prompt review of the individual's continued detention
+- immediately flag the case to business area or command AD for discussion - update CID notes to indicate that the individual is refusing food and/or fluids: - CID notes must continue to be updated with relevant details whilst the individual continues to refuse food and/or fluids or if they resume eating and/or drinking - consider whether any additional actions can be taken to expedite case progression - undertake a prompt review of the individual's continued detention - 95.
 Reviews must be undertaken when first notified and thereafter in line with existing detention review schedules.
-The case of a detainee who is refusing food and/or fluid must follow the normal pattern of detention reviews for the business area responsible.
-The schedule and required levels of authority for each area are set out in tables in section '55.8 Detention reviews' of Detention - general guidance.
+The case of a detained individual who is refusing food and/or fluid must follow the normal pattern of detention reviews for the business area responsible.
+The schedule and required levels of authority for each area are set out in tables in section '55.8 Detention reviews' of Detention general guidance. - 96.
 Additional ad hoc detention reviews are also likely to be required.
-For example, if a medical assessment or independent medical evidence deeming a person unfit to be detained is received, or if there has been a noted deterioration in the detainee's health or mental well-being.
+For example, if a medical assessment or independent medical evidence deeming a person unfit to be detained is received, or if there has been a noted deterioration in the detained individual's health or mental well-being.
 All relevant factors must be considered before considering whether a release referral is necessary.
 If such ad hoc reviews take place, they are in addition to the normal scheduled reviews and not in place of those reviews.
-The review must be authorised by the relevant grade as set out in section '55.8 Detention reviews' of Detention - general guidance.

-As part of the process of reviewing detention, caseworkers will receive regular updates from IRC healthcare through the Home Office IRC team at the relevant IRC.
-The case will be monitored and BRAG rated by IRC healthcare, with Detention and Escorting Services providing daily updates on black and red rated cases with a medical assessment where the individual is compliant and observations where the individual is non-compliant.
+The review must be authorised by the relevant grade as set out in section '55.8 Detention reviews' of Detention general guidance. - 97.
+As part of the process of reviewing detention, caseworkers will receive regular updates from IRC healthcare through the local DET team at the relevant IRC.
+The case will be monitored and BRAG rated by IRC healthcare, with DET teams providing daily updates on black and red rated cases with a medical assessment where the individual is compliant and observations where the individual is non-compliant.
 Cases rated Amber and Green do not require daily updates and caseworkers must not request updates from healthcare outside of the standard reporting requirements set out in this DSO.

-Caseworkers must ensure that the food and/or fluid refusal record form (Form H) is completed on a weekly basis for all cases rated black or red, or which are otherwise to be referred to the tactical group.
-The food and/or fluid refusal record form will be used if the case goes to the Immigration Enforcement Food and Fluid Refusal (FFR) tactical group, a weekly group that discusses food and/or fluid refusal cases.